-Both terms, supply chain management and business logistics management (logistics), seem to be synonymous to one another.
+The terms supply chain management and business logistics management (logistics) seem to be synonymous.
 However, logistics is just one part or element of the entire supply chain process.

-Logistics involves following a specific plan, and controlling and storing products and services effectively.
-It starts right from the initial point till the final product reaches its customers.
-In simple words, logistics management initiates with the raw materials, and ends with the ultimate delivery of the product.
+Logistics involves following a specific plan to control, transport, and store goods.
+In simple terms, logistics management begins with the raw materials and ends with the ultimate delivery of the product.

 A company will have its logistics management right when there are no time lags during the process, and the customers receive the final product or service in proper condition.
 Ultimately, this enables the organization in controlling its costs.